EU advises against AstraZeneca shot in people with rare blood condition

 Last month, the EMA had advised against using the second AstraZeneca shot for people with the clotting conditions.

-The watchdog is also broadening its probe into cases of myocarditis and pericarditis following inoculation with AstraZeneca's vaccine and other shots from Pfizer (PFE.N), Moderna (MRNA.O) and J&J (JNJ.N).
+The watchdog is also broadening its probe into cases of myocarditis and pericarditis following inoculation with AstraZeneca’s vaccine and other shots from Pfizer, Moderna and J&J.

 Our Standards: The Thomson Reuters Trust Principles.